180112/blogdown.source/content/project/example-project.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
-image = "headers/project-header.jpg"
+image = "headers/Minitemple.jpg"
-caption = "Image credit: **Trevor Cole** on Unsplash"
+caption = "Image credit: **Antoine Flandroit**"
 +++

-Here I describe my project using Markdown formatting...
+The first thing to do is to choose the place where I want to do my course.
+Since I am a biology student, the best is to go to a natural place.
+The most naturel places in Japan are the nothern districts so I am still hesitating between going to Hokkaido or Tohoku.